munna9/devops-codes/elasticsearch/README.md

 Please read attributes section for configuration paramaters for any recipe(s)

+### elasticsearch::curator

+Curator performs sanitation activities of elasticsearch metricbeat and logstash indices.
+Curator requires to access elasticsearch without nginx protection layer

+1. Reads `['curator']['pip']['packages']`and identifies package name along with version and installs them along with its dependencies
+1. Once the package is successfully installed, create a timestamp file at `Chef::Config['var_cache_path']` to maintain idempotent
+1. Create symbolic link from `/usr/local/bin/curator` to `/usr/bin/curator` if not exists
+1. Create directory for holding curator configuration file(s)
+1. Create and manage main configuration file at `node['curator']['conf']['home_directory']/curator.yml`
+1. Create curator action configuration file by referring attributes `['curator']['logstash']['close']` and `['curator]['logstash]['delete']` values.
+1. Cron Job will be scheduled based on length of characters of each action to avoid concurrent activities and uniqueness.

 ### elasticsearch::configure

 Configures default configuration file and master-slave setup of ES cluster.

 1. Creates directory `['elasticsearch']['conf']['home_directory']`if not exists
 1. Create/update configurations file and notifies service `['elasticsearch']['service]['name']` to be restarted
+1. Creates elasticsearch nginx configuration file for protecting for any accidental or incidental removal of indexes

 ### elasticsearch::install